How much tax will you pay on your new car?

 Cars registered since 1 April 2017 have been liable for an initial tax payment that varies according to the car’s CO2 emissions.
 After the first year, VED becomes a flat rate.
 Like VAT, the first year’s tax is usually rolled into the advertised price for the car you'll see online and in the dealership.

 The way VED payments are structured was changed in 2017 to incentivise the purchase of more efficient vehicles that are less polluting.
-Buy a car with zero emissions and there's no tax in the first year, while cars in the 1-50g/km and 51-75g/km range are liable for £10 and £25 respectively.
-However, the most polluting cars emitting over 255g/km of CO2 are liable for a first tax payment of more than £2,000.
+Buy a car with zero emissions and there's no tax in the first year, while petrol cars in the 1-50g/km and 51-75g/km range are liable for £10 and £25 respectively, diesels in the same brackets are liable for £25, and £120 unless they meed RDE2 emissions standards.
+However, the most polluting cars emitting over 255g/km of CO2 are liable for a first tax payment of more than £2,365.

 Vehicle Excise Duty (VED)

-If you own a car you want to keep in storage and not use on the public road, you can cancel car tax by making a SORN (Statutory Off-Road Notification), which lasts for 12 months.
+If you own a car you want to keep in storage and not use on the public road, you can cancel car tax by making a SORN (Statutory Off-Road Notification) on the DVLA website, which lasts for 12 months.
+When you want to start using the car again, you can simply un-SORN it at any time.

 Company cars are seen as one of the most desirable perks of employment, but BiK liability can also make them a significant expense for the one million UK motorists who use one.